DSLituiev/cardioloader/README.md

   I also used dilation operation to post-process the thresholded image.
   The code can be found in [task4.py](task4.py) and [this notebook](asgn2-threshold.ipynb).

-  Other thresholding methods can be considered, but given constraint of masking, only Otsu with some pre/post-processing has been explored so far.

   The results are quite OK (IoU = 0.81 +/- 0.02).

   Legend: